Holešovice: DOX Centre for Contemporary Art

+Demographics

 Transport

 There are two metro stops in Holešovice, both on the C line – Vltavská and Nádraží Holešovice, which is connected with one of the largest railway stations in Prague of the same name.
 This district is also crossed with many tram and bus stops.
 This district is considered one of the most bike-friendly districts in the whole city, having many bike lanes a bikeways.